A tradition of fine English Shoes

 Arthur Barker, known affectionately by all the succeeding members of his family as Great Grandfather Barker, must have been a man of great resolve and tenacity of purpose.
 He began by working in a ‘shop’ (or workshop) situated at the bottom of the garden of a house in North Road, Earls Barton.

-Today Barker is owned by an international group who are committed towards maintaining the brand integrity.
+Today – Barker Shoes is owned by an international group who are committed to maintaining the brand integrity.

-Genuine quality and individuality is increasingly rare these days, but you can be certain that Barker will always maintain the very highest standards of shoemaking, as they have done for 130 years.
+There is little doubt that ‘Barker England’ has joined that select band of quality products for which Britain is justly famous.
+Genuine quality and individuality is increasingly rare these days, but you can be certain that Barker Shoes will always maintain the very highest standards of shoemaking, as they have done for 135 years.